Toni Kroos has called time on his playing career after an unexpected swansong with Germany at UEFA Euro 2024 - © KIRILL KUDRYAVTSEV

 Kroos enjoyed a close relationship with Pep Guardiola (l.) during their year together at Bayern. - imago/Sportfoto Rudel

-After a bucket load of trophies under Heynckes, including 2013’s historic treble, Kroos then worked under Pep Guardiola, and though their co-operation lasted only a year before the former’s move to Madrid, Kroos values the lessons he learned under the Spaniard to this day.
+After a bucket load of trophies under Heynckes, including that 2012/13 historic treble, Kroos then worked with Pep Guardiola, and though their co-operation lasted only a year before the former’s move to Madrid, Kroos values the lessons he learned under the Spaniard to this day.

 “You could say that Heynckes’ arrival was one of the catalysts for my development, but I wouldn’t underestimate that year under Guardiola,” he says.
 “I think my career took another step forward in that time.
 Guardiola saw me as a central player in his system, which fitted my style of play perfectly.”

-Kroos has added four more Champions League trophies to his collection in Madrid, following his 2013 treble success with Bayern. - 2016 Getty Images
+Kroos added five more Champions League trophies to his collection in Madrid, following his 2013 treble success with Bayern. - 2016 Getty Images

-Kross was instrumental as Germany lifted the 2014 World Cup in Brazil, with no player laying on more assists than his four provisions.
+Kross was instrumental as Germany lifted the 2014 World Cup in Brazil, with no player laying on more assists than his four.
 His performances also saw him named in both FIFA's All-Star and Dream teams for the tournament as the world took notice of his talent.